 For more from the super cute Two Bad Tourists, Auston and David, check out their Instagram.

 I’m Jake, originally from Brazil, now living in the Netherlands with my fiancée, Karin, and our son, Bryan.

 My coming out wasn’t easy.
 I always had feelings for girls but was always too scared to come out.
-Growing up, Brazil had one of the highest cases of murders of homosexuals, so you can imagine that it wasn’t easy to be open.
+Growing up, Brazil had one of the highest cases of homicides against homosexuals, so you can imagine that it wasn’t easy to be open.
 I, therefore, forced myself to have relationships with men and from this was blessed with my beautiful son, Bryan.

 After moving to the Netherlands, I met Karin and fell in love.
 Together we are an incredible team.
 We support each other in every goal and dream we have.
 Bryan met Karin when he was 4 and it’s so amazing to see the connection they instantly developed.
 He calls her his mummy and he’s so proud of it.
 I always say – you don’t need to share the same DNA to be a parent.

 Coming out to my mother was very difficult.
 She is super Catholic.
 At first, she was in shock, particularly after I told her I was in a relationship with another girl.
 She said some very nasty things to me, which broke my heart.
 We didn’t talk for weeks until my sister-in-law spoke with her and made her change her mind.
 She apologized for every nasty word she had said to me and from that moment on said she would stand up for me no matter what!
 You cannot imagine how happy this made me, especially after she met Karin and blessed our relationship.

 Today I’m happy I can share my family’s adventures with the world without any fear.
 I hope I can inspire and help other LGBTQ families with my story.

 Jake posts THE cutest photos of her family life with Karin and little Bryan on her Instagram.